One unit of fresh frozen plasma (FFP) contains all coagulation factors.

 Refer to the National Blood Authority’s Patient Blood Management Guidelines and other evidence-based clinical guidelines for specific guidance to support clinical decisions about appropriate transfusion practices and the use of blood components.

-Our Prescribing fresh frozen plasma resource provides guidance for FFP transfusion based on the above guidelines.
+Our Fresh frozen plasma transfusion resource provides guidance for FFP transfusion based on the above guidelines.

 Do not use FFP in the following circumstances: